 During the process of being evaluated as a candidate, I learned that there was significant ossification in my right cochlea.
+My cochlea was slowly turning to bone.
 This presented challenges to implantation and decreased the prognosis for open set speech comprehension with a cochlear implant.
-Due to this, we needed options for electrode arrays during surgery.
+To make the prognosis better, I would need a cochlear implant that was the right fit for my ear.
+Unfortunately though, my surgeon wouldn’t know exactly what my ear was like until I was already on the operating table.
+So we needed options for electrode arrays during surgery.

 MED-EL has the widest assortment of electrode arrays, including three that were possible options for me: Medium, Compressed or Split.
 It was reassuring to know that a test electrode array would be used during surgery in order to choose the appropriate array for my ossified cochlea.
-Thankfully my surgeon was able to insert the array and I am now a proud recipient of MED-EL’s medium electrode array.
+Thankfully my surgeon was able to insert the array and I am now a proud recipient of a MED-EL individualized cochlear implant with a medium electrode array.

 Back to Hearing

 I was activated four weeks later and immediately started listening to everything I could to train my new ear.
 The initial beeps and static sounds turned into speech during the first week.
-This process was so exciting.
+This process was so exciting, and so quick!
 My world had opened up.

 My deaf ear has now been activated for 4 months.
 Already I can understand open-set speech, converse on the telephone, enjoy audiobooks, listen to music and hear while swimming in the pool.
 During these 51 years I have heard with fully functioning ears, with hearing aids and now with a cochlear implant.